marmelroy/Localize-Swift/README.md

 ## genstrings

-To support this new Localized() syntax, Localize-Swift includes a custom genstrings script.
-To grab all strings from your app (including Localized and NSLocalizedString, copy the genstrings.py file into your project's root folder and run with
+To support this new Localized("string") syntax, Localize-Swift includes a custom genstrings script.

+To grab all strings from your app (including Localized and NSLocalizedString), copy the genstrings.py file into your project's root folder and run with

 ```
 python genstrings.py
 ```